Perverse sheaves of categories and some applications: Background on dg categories

-so that $c_{F_1',F_2'}$ is quasi equivalent to $c_{F_1,F_2}\cdot \gamma_{n_1,n_2}$ as a bimodule. \end{proposition} In Proposition \ref{ref:klprop2}, we say that two functors are quasi isomorphic if the corresponding bimodules are, or equivalently, if there is a natural transformation between them which induces isomorphisms in the homotopy category. \begin{proposition}[{Kuznetsov-Lunts \cite[Proposition 4.14]{kl}}] If $G: \mathscr{A} \rightarrow \mathscr{A}_1$ and $H:\mathscr{B} \rightarrow \mathscr{A}_2$ are quasi equivalences, then there is a quasi equivalence
+so that $c_{F_1',F_2'}$ is quasiequivalent to $c_{F_1,F_2}\cdot \gamma_{n_1,n_2}$ as a bimodule. \end{proposition} In Proposition \ref{ref:klprop2}, we say that two functors are quasiisomorphic if the corresponding bimodules are, or equivalently, if there is a natural transformation between them which induces isomorphisms in the homotopy category. \begin{proposition}[{Kuznetsov-Lunts \cite[Proposition 4.14]{kl}}] If $G: \mathscr{A} \rightarrow \mathscr{A}_1$ and $H:\mathscr{B} \rightarrow \mathscr{A}_2$ are quasiequivalences, then there is a quasiequivalence